Hague court delays start of Kenyan president's trial

 Prosecutors announced the loss of the latest witness in December and asked for the trial to be postponed, prompting speculation that the case was close to collapse and fuelling calls in Africa for the charges against Kenyatta to be dropped.

-The Kenyan government says the ICC’s charges risk destabilizing East Africa’s economic powerhouse and the wider region at a time when it faces a growing threat from Islamist militants in Somalia.
+The Kenyan government says the ICC’s charges risk destabilising East Africa’s economic powerhouse and the wider region at a time when it faces a growing threat from Islamist militants in Somalia.

 The ICC, set up in 2003 to prosecute those accused of the worst international crimes, has only brought cases against Africans so far and has had very limited success in bringing its prosecution targets to book.